2tim/myR-java/README.md

   * Java 8
   * Spring Boot Framework for serving/connecting to API and NoSQL DB connection.
   * Spring REST Docs, kinda
-  * MongoDB for data storage.
+  * MongoDB for data storage
   * Gradle for build and package management
+  * Docker for simple deployment with gradle plugin

 Instructions for Installation: